gkoh/furble/README.md

 #### Touch Screen

 At time of writing, only the M5Core2 has been tested.
-All user interface widget are touch responsive:
+All user interface widgets are touch responsive:
 * in menus
    * touch the desired entry
    * drag up/down to scroll entries